 - We may also disclose an individual’s Personal Information to our related bodies corporate or agents located overseas.
 Personal Information may be disclosed to related bodies corporate located overseas for purposes including data storage, administrative purposes (creating internal and external reports, invoicing and trends in data), and operational and/or processing purposes in connection with the preparation of an employment or investigative report to the Client.

-- We use a limited number of third party service providers to assist us in providing our services to customers.
-These third party providers perform reference and credential verifications and complete portions of services requested by our customers, such as by obtaining records from data sources.
-These third parties may access or process personal data in the course of providing their services.
+- We use a limited number of third-party service providers to assist us in providing our services to customers.
+These third-party providers perform reference and credential verifications and complete portions of services requested by our customers, such as by obtaining records from data sources.
+These third parties may access or process personal data while providing their services.

 Where required by law, First Advantage may, without consent of the provider, disclose Personal Information to external law enforcement bodies or regulatory authorities, in order to comply with legal obligations.